 - Bright yellow shirt and skirt – I was aiming to find a yellow dress, but all the stores had already switched to their fall merchandise.
-Instead, I found this shirt for $5 and skirt for $8 on sale at an outlet store that was clearing out its summer inventory.
+Instead, I found this shirt for $5 and skirt for $8 on sale at Urban Planet which was clearing out its summer inventory.

 - Black belt – I used this belt to separate the line where my skirt crossed the shirt, since the two colours were slightly different.
 It also cinches the waist, and acts as an accent piece to the outfit.